McDonald's found liable for hot Chicken McNugget that burned girl

 After she drove away, her daughter started screaming.
 The mother testified she didn't know what was wrong until she pulled over to help the girl, Olivia Caraballo, who is now 7, the newspaper reported.
 She saw the burn on the girl's leg and took photos on her iPhone, which included audio clips of the child's screams.

-The sound of the girl's screams were played in court.
+The sound of the girl's screams was played in court.
 The child, who is autistic, did not testify, the newspaper reported.

 The girl's parents sued, saying that McDonald's and the franchise owner failed to adequately train employees, failed to warn customers about the "dangerous" temperature of the food, and for cooking the food to a much higher temperature than necessary.

-While both sides agreed the nugget caused the burns, the family's lawyers argued the temperature was above 200 degrees (93 Celsius), while the defense said it was no more than 160 degrees (71 Celsius).
+While both sides agreed that the nugget caused the burns, the family's lawyers argued the temperature was above 200 degrees, while the defense said it was no more than 160 degrees.

 The case is likely to stoke memories of the McDonald's coffee lawsuit of the 1990s, which became an urban legend of sorts about seemingly frivolous lawsuits, even though a jury and judge had found it anything but.